“With Jesus at its heart, the Peace Center strives to build peace, preach, and be peace with residents of the surrounding area.”

 She has a Bachelor of Arts from Loyola University (New Orleans) a Master of Science in Administration from Notre Dame and a Master of Arts in Theology with a concentration in Black Spirituality.
 She is also trained as a spiritual director.

-Sr. Pat Thomas, OP, a native of Newark, OH, is a Dominican Sister of Peace.
-She holds a Master of Arts in English from the University of Notre Dame, a Master of Arts in Pastoral Studies with a concentration in Preaching from Aquinas Institute of Theology and has completed course work for a Master of Divinity.
+Sr. Pat is a transplant from Newark, OH, who has learned to fit in well in our city.
+She holds a Master of Arts in English from the University of Notre Dame, a Master of Arts in Pastoral Studies with a concentration in Preaching from Aquinas Institute of Theology, and has completed course work for a Master of Divinity.